 The standard interpretation of the PSE is that it arises as a result of interference between similar phonological memory traces in the phonological store (Baddeley, 1986).
-The classic PSE is a robust effect and has been replicated numerous times (e.g., Baddeley, Lewis, & Vallar, 1984; Poirier & Saint-Aubin, 1996; Watkins, Watkins, & Crowder, 1974; Wickelgren, 1965).
-Other investigations have indicated, however, that phonological similarity may have no detrimental effect on immediate serial recall (e.g., Fallon, Groves, & Tehan, 1999, Experiment 1) and that it may even facilitate memory for item identity (as opposed to order) in immediate serial recall (e.g., Gathercole, Gardiner, & Gregg, 1982) and memory for order (as opposed to item identity) in order reconstruction tasks (Nairne & Kelley, 1999).
-This research has highlighted the importance of distinguishing between the typical serial, itemin-position criterion of correctness, whereby a list item is scored as correctly recalled only if it is recalled in the correct serial position (strict serial recall), and an orderfree item criterion of correctness (item recall), whereby a list item is scored as correctly recalled if it is produced during recall of a list, whether or not it was produced in the correct serial position.
+The classic PSE is a robust effect, and has been replicated numerous times (e.g., Baddeley, Lewis, & Vallar, 1984; Poirier & Saint-Aubin, 1996; Watkins, Watkins, & Crowder, 1974; Wickelgren, 1965).
+Other investigations have indicated, however, that phonological similarity may have no detrimental effect on immediate serial recall (e.g., Fallon, Groves, & Tehan, 1999, Experiment 1), and that it may even facilitate memory for item identity (as opposed to order) in immediate serial recall (e.g., Gathercole, Gardiner, & Gregg, 1982), and memory for order (as opposed to item identity) in order reconstruction tasks (Nairne & Kelley, 1999).
+This research has highlighted the importance of distinguishing between the typical serial, item-in-position criterion of correctness, whereby a list item is scored as correctly recalled only if it is recalled in the correct serial position ("strict serial recall"), and an order-free item criterion of correctness ("item recall"), whereby a list item is scored as correctly recalled if it is produced during recall of a list, whether or not it was produced in the correct serial position.

 For example, Watkins et al. (1974) compared serial recall of phonologically similar and phonologically dissimilar lists.
 When performance was assessed using the strict serial recall measure, it was better for the phonologically distinct lists, demonstrating the classic PSE.
 However, when performance was assessed using the item recall measure, it was no different for the phonologically similar versus dissimilar lists.
 Similarly, Gathercole et al. (1982) compared serial recall of phonologically similar and phonologically dissimilar lists.
-With the strict serial recall measure, performance was better for the phonologically distinct lists; however, item recall was actually better for the phonologically similar lists than for the phonologically dissimilar lists (Gathercole et al., 1982, p.
-180).
-Along similar lines, a study by Poirier and Saint-Aubin (1996) examined serial recall of lists of two-syllable words.
-Strict serial recall was better for the phonologically distinct lists, but item recall was no different for the phonologically similar versus the dissimilar lists.
+Using the strict serial recall measure, performance was better for the phonologically dissimilar lists in the phonologically dissimilar lists (Gathercole et al., 1982, p.180).
+Along similar lines, a study by Poirier and Saint-Aubin (1996) examined serial recall of lists of 2-syllable words.
+Strict serial recall was better for the phonologically distinct lists, but item recall was no different for the phonologically similar versus dissimilar lists.

-However, there have also been studies that obtained the classic PSE (better recall for dissimilar than for similar lists), using both the strict serial recall and the item recall scoring criteria.
-For example, Coltheart (1993) found that recall was better for phonologically dissimilar than for phonologically similar lists in terms of both the strict serial recall and the item recall measures (Coltheart, 1993, Experiment 1).
+However, there have also been studies that obtained the classic PSE (better recall for dissimilar than similar lists) using both the strict serial recall and item recall scoring criteria.
+For example, Coltheart (1993) found that recall was better for phonologically dissimilar than for phonologically similar lists in terms of both the strict serial recall and item recall measures (Coltheart, 1993, Experiment 1).
 Similarly, Drewnowski (1980) found that recall was better for the dissimilar than for the similar lists in terms of both strict serial recall and item recall (Drewnowski, 1980, Experiment 3).

 In an insightful analysis, Fallon et al. (1999) noted that the differing effects of phonological similarity obtained in different investigations appear to be related to how the notion of phonological similarity had been operationalized in the studies.
 The studies that obtained a facilitatory effect of phonological similarity at the item level employed rhyming list items in their phonologically similar lists (Gathercole et al., 1982; Wickelgren, 1965).
 The studies that obtained a detrimental effect or no effect of phonological similarity at the item level operationalized phonological similarity in terms of list items that shared high phonemic overlap but that did not all rhyme within a list (Coltheart, 1993; Drewnowski, 1980).
-Fallon et al. (1999) suggested that the former type of phonological similarity (rhyming similarity) can act as an effective category cue and, therefore, can facilitate item recall but that the latter type of phonological similarity (phonological overlap without rhyme) does not provide an effective category cue and, therefore, does not facilitate item recall.
+Fallon et al. (1999) suggested that the former type of phonological similarity (rhyming similarity) can act as an effective category cue, and therefore facilitates item recall; but that the latter type of phonological similarity (phonological overlap without rhyme) does not provide an effective category cue, and therefore does not facilitate item recall.